Innovative Business Leader of the Year Award: Championing Purpose and Progress in Africa’s Digital Future

 award

-The selection process was rigorous and multi-layered, guided by a panel of investors, enterprise policymakers, and development experts.
-Evaluation focused on long-term relevance, measurable outcomes, and alignment with national innovation goals.
+The annual award goes to one recipient selected through evaluation by investors, enterprise policymakers, and development experts.
+Selection criteria focus on long-term relevance, measurable outcomes, and alignment with national innovation goals.

 Share